 We are therefore no longer interested in “New Thought.”
-We are now much more interested in the inside-out and outside-in.
-The Three Principles embraces the logic in its entirety, and deals only that Thought must be present to have an experience of any kind, no matter how beautiful it is.
+We are now much more interested that “Thought” must already be included.
+The Three Principles embraces the logic in its entirety, and deals only that Thought must be present to have an experience/reality/feeling of any kind, no matter how beautiful it is.
 I propose the following: (figure 4)

 We can now add the final touch to these equations and put them all together, like so: (figure 5)

 We have also now established the paradigms of human experience. (figure 6)